csmets/Server-Driven-UI/docs/queries-and-mutations.md

 ## Mutations

 Mutations are used on actions that require some form of modification; add, update, delete.
-It follow the same principles as queries; having only required inputs.
+It follows the same principles as queries; having only required inputs.
 However, mutations should be able to take inputs directly driven by the server to be fully SDUI compliant, this mostly relates to forms.

 To learn about how to deal with forms, read [SDUI Forms](./forms.md)